What are key B2B marketing unit economics?

 When should you use blended CAC versus channel-specific CAC?

 Use blended CAC for overall business health and board reporting showing average cost across acquisition channels.
 Use channel-specific CAC for tactical budget allocation and optimization decisions.
-Both metrics are essential for different decision-making levels and time horizons.
+Both metrics matter, just at different decision-making levels and time horizons.

 How do you handle lagged CAC in long B2B sales cycles?